 If you don't have an email notification and you're not a Guide admin, you'll need the URL to access the article for review.

-- If you need to change the section or modify other settings for the article, click Article settings, make changes as needed, then click Close.
+- If you need to change the section or modify other settings and the Article

-Alternatively, if the article is not ready to be published, you can select Submit for review.
+Alternatively, if the article is not ready to be published, you can select Awaiting review.

 We would like to have the ability to add internal comments to an article during the review process.
 The use case would be that an editor/reviewer is requesting changes from a contributor, which can be documented as internal comments and sent back.